Now you can hear Real Science Radio on your smartphone or iPad with the SoundCloud app!

 * Mathematics is One of the Languages of God: Real Science Radio speaks with James Nickel, author of Mathematics: Is God Silent?
 Nickel talks with Bob Enyart about Albert Einstein and how the personal creator God is the answer to the question that Einstein wrestled to answer.
 Bob and James also talk about Isaac Newton, Johann Kepler, and why science was stillborn in ancient Greece.
-Bob posted the following notes about Einstein here as they were inspired by James Nickel's evening presentation at RMCF.
+Bob wrote the following article about Einstein and math as he was inspired by James Nickel's evening presentation at the Rocky Mountain Creation Fellowship.